Learn-Write-Repeat/Contribution-program/(t5-2) Neural Networks/Introduction to Neural Networks/GoodnessGureje_NeuralNetworkLayers_DeepLearning.md

 A typical neural network for solving a linear problem would have only one hidden layer; while a neural network for a non-linear problem would have more than one hidden layer.
 When more than one, the layers are usually connected together before the output layer.

-The number of neurons in any of the hidden layer(s) is usually determined by the programmer by either a rough estimate or applying a flexible formula as discussed in the next section.
+The number of neurons in any of the hidden layer(s) is usually determined by the programmer either by a rough estimate or applying a flexible formula as discussed in the next subtopic.

 The third category is the output layer.